brandenge/reading-notes/nodejs.md

 ### What are the 6 reasons for pair programming?

+1. Greater efficiency
+2. Engaged collaboration
+3. Learning from each other
+4. Social skills
+5. Job interview readiness
+6. Work environment readiness

 ### In your experience, which of these reasons have you found most beneficial?

+Learning from each other.
+Every developers has different strengths and weaknesses.
+Pair programming helps to teach where you are stronger than your partner, and learn from them where you are weaker.

 ### How does pair programming work?

+Programmers pair up, with one driver and one navigator.
+The driver has their hands on the keyboard and types the code.
+They are more focused on the syntax.
+The navigator is observing the driver, thinking about solutions, higher-level about design, and conducting research when needed.
+If both programmers get stuck, they can both switch to researching.
+Both programmers are constantly communicating throughout.

 ## Things I want to know more about